contest-framework/server/documentation/configure.md

         "filter": "([^/]+)\\.rs$"
       }
     ],
-    "run": "cargo test {{file_without_ext}}"
   },
 ]
 ```

-The `vars` block allows us to define new variables.
-Here we define one with the
+The `vars` block defines new variables.
+In this case a variable with the name
-name `file_without_ext`.
-The `source` field describes where the value for the
+`file_without_ext`.
+The `source` field describes where the content for the new
-new variable comes from, in this case from of the existing variable `file`.
+variable comes from.
+In this case from of the existing variable `file`.
 The
 `filter` field contains a regex that captures the part of the source value that
 will be used as the value for the new variable.
-In this case, we take the last
+In this case, we take anything
-part of the filename (before the extension `.rs`) that isn't a forward slash,
-i.e. the basename of the path without the extension.
+after the last forward slash until extension (`.rs`), i.e. the equivalent of
+running `basename {{file}} .rs`.

 Now, when the client sends the command `test-file` with `src/parser/lexer.rs`,
 Contest executes `cargo test lexer`.

-### extracting parts of the source code file content
+### extracting parts of the source code file

 To run a single Rust unit test, we need to execute `cargo test {{test name}}`
 where `<test name>` is the name of the test function to execute.
 Contest doesn't